For up-to-date flood information on the Lake Ontario Flood Watch updates visit: www.Ontario.ca/flooding

 Property Clean-up after a Flood

-During the flood clean up, supervise children and pets and keep them out of the area until clean-up has been completed.
+During a flood clean up, supervise children and pets and keep them out of the area until clean-up has been completed.
 Remember to always keep children within arm's reach in and around water.

 Replace sand in sandboxes and clean any play structures that may have been contaminated.